 Once you’re at the campsite, make sure to follow the rules of the campground to avoid getting kicked out or inconveniencing other campers.
-Even when the camping ground allows dogs to be off-leash, it’s considerate to ensure your dog is always on a leash and/or tethered especially when you’re not watching them.
+Even when the camping ground allows dogs to be off-leash, it is considerate to ensure your dog is always on a leash and/or tethered especially when you are not watching them.
 Even a well trained dog may give in to the tempting smell of a BBQ sausage!

-Make sure to clean after your dog and to keep them from any wildlife that could harm them or wildlife that they could cause harm to.
-Also check your dog regularly for burrs, thorns, ticks and insects, and injuries.
-Additionally, make sure your dog is in booties if they’ll be walking over harsh terrain that could injure their paws.
+Make sure to clean after your dog and to keep them from any wildlife that they could harm or be harmed by.
+Check your dog regularly for burrs, thorns, ticks and insects, and injuries.
+Additionally, make sure your dog is wearing their booties if they’ll be walking over harsh terrain that could injure their paws.

 - Protect your dog from extremes.

 Depending on the time of year, your dog could be exposed to extreme conditions such as hot weather, rain, or extreme cold.
 If it’s hot, make sure your dog can access shaded areas where they can cool down and provide adequate water to keep them hydrated.